geewey/100-days-of-code/log.md

 **Thoughts**: Beware of global installs.
 Side effects include broken projects.
 I appreciate this as a good chance to deepen my PostgreSQL understanding.

 **Link(s) to work**: ["PostgreSQL blew up" tweet](https://twitter.com/geewey/status/1236498340071854081?s=20)

+### Day 4: March 8, 2020

+**Today's Progress**: Researching PostgreSQL database conflicts.
+Gathering potential fixes to attempt tomorrow.

+**Thoughts**: Trying to sort out if it's as simple as storing user and password data in environment variables, or if there are other complications.

+**Link(s) to work**: ["PostgreSQL investigation" tweet](https://twitter.com/geewey/status/1236872682718801920?s=20)